projectchrono/chrono/doxygen/documentation/module_mkl/module_mkl_installation.md

 [TOC]

-This is an optional module that enables Chrono::Engine to use the Intel MKL Pardiso solver.
+This is an optional module that enables Chrono to use the Intel MKL Pardiso solver.

-Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono::Engine project.
+Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.

 Chrono::Engine usually relies on its [built-in solvers](@ref solvers), whose good perfomance are guaranteed by leveraging the internal data structure.
 In fact, for a wide range of applications, these suffice.<br>